 According to some experts, less is often more when it comes to watering your vegetable crops.
 In areas without drought, a common mistake new gardeners make is watering too much!

+Before we talk about water, we must start with the soil which must retain that water.
+Healthy soil is the basis of healthy plants.
+If your soil is amended with organic matter (such as compost), you are well on your way to healthy soil.
 Regular applications of modest amounts of compost—one-quarter inch per season—will dramatically improve your soil’s water retention and help suppress disease.
 See our articles on soil types, soil testing, and the basics on amending your soil with NPK fertiliers and organic amendments,

 When to Water